 Yeager Aerospace Practice Test

-Question: 1 / 400
+1 / 400

-The weight of an aircraft
+The type of aircraft permitted

 Next Question